-GCE Maths
+GCE Maths/ Further Maths

-These exams appear on the timetable as three different examinations.
+These exams appear on the timetable as a number of different examinations.
 This is normal and is not an exam clash.
-Students will be given both the Statistics and Mechanics papers at the start of the exam and are responsible for balancing their time spent on each element.
+Students will be given the different papers at the start of the exam and are responsible for balancing their time spent on each element.

-ACCESS ARRANGEMENTS / SPECIAL CONSIDERATION
+ACCESS ARRANGEMENTS/ SPECIAL CONSIDERATION

-To ensure all students are treated fairly the school follows the formal examination board procedures to provide access arrangements where they would otherwise be disadvantaged from an element of an examination, this may include a scribe, extra time or supervised rest breaks.
+To ensure all students are treated fairly the school follows the formal examination board procedures to provide access arrangements for students where they would otherwise be disadvantaged from an element of an examination, this may include a scribe, extra time or supervised rest breaks.